EBSA offers retirement plans a period of relief

 To the extent that there is a temporary delay in remitting participant contributions and loan repayments to the plan’s trustee that results solely from the impact of the COVID-19 pandemic, the DOL will not consider such a delay to cause a prohibited transaction.
 If, however, your business is not affected by the COVID-19 pandemic, you do not have an extension of time to remit participant contributions and loan repayments.

 CARES Act loan provisions

 The notice confirms that the DOL will not enforce its requirement that certain loans be adequately secured (usually by 50% of a participant’s account balance) and be repaid on a reasonably equivalent basis.
-This is true only for loans taken by qualified individuals under the Coronavirus Aid, Relief, and Economic Security (CARES) Act (which, temporarily—through September 22, 2020—increases the loan limit to the lesser of $100,000 or 100% of a participant’s account balance and suspends loan repayments due before December 31, 2020).
+This is true only for loans taken by qualified individuals under the CARES Act (which, temporarily—through September 22, 2020—increases the loan limit to the lesser of $100,000 or 100% of a participant’s account balance and suspends loan repayments due before December 31, 2020).

 EBSA covers a lot of ground with its COVID-19 relief

 The wide-ranging relief outlined in EBSA Notice 2020-01 is intended to make it easier for businesses affected by COVID-19 to satisfy the requirements of their ERISA retirement plans.
 Although the relief provided by the notice is available—if needed—to satisfy the fiduciary duties of prudence and loyalty and the exclusive benefit rule, it’s up to plan fiduciaries to determine whether the relief provided by the notice is actually necessary for their particular circumstances.